brendangregg/bpf-typewriter/README.md

 ## Dependencies

 - [bpftrace]
 - alsa-utils for the `aplay` command.
-If you don't want to use alsa-utils, you can edit the source to use a different audio player.
+You can edit the source to use a different audio player.

 ## Source